Evolvus/precision/load-and-spool.md

 ![The load and spool example log](./images/load-and-spool-example-log.png)

-Connect to the databse using sql plus and the table "NAME_LIST" should have been created in the database.
+Connect to the database using *sql plus* and the table "NAME_LIST" should have been created in the database.

 ![The load and spool example sqlplus](./images/load-and-spool-example-sql-plus.png)